yijinxiang777/Introduction/index.md

 ## Welcome to Yijin's Pages

 Hi, my name is Yijin Xiang.
 I am currently working as a Biostatistician at Department of Pediatrics, at Emory Univeristy.

-I have a Master of Public Health in Epidemiology, with interest in longitudinal data analysis, clinical studiees, epigenetics studies, and prediction modeling.
+I have a Master of Public Health in Epidemiology, with interest in longitudinal data analysis, clinical studies, epigenetics studies, and prediction modeling.

 I started my academic journey as an undergraduate nursing student who loved working with babies and did research concerning the growth of preterm infants, from which I learned that I wanted to contribute to the health of children.

 ### Markdown